Be Proud of Bomber Command

 At the end of the day, Winston Churchill, first and foremost, remained a politician.

-The recent 70th anniversary of the Dresden raid brought up once again the moral dilemma faced by Britain as a result of the bombing campaign.
+Every anniversary of the Dresden raid brings up once again the moral dilemma faced by Britain as a result of the bombing campaign.
 Nazi propaganda chief Goebbels at the time added a zero to the real number of victims, stating that 250,000 had died when the true number was closer to 25,000, and sought to show that the city, which until that fateful night in February 1945, had been largely unaffected by the war, as a peaceful place full of refugees and hospitals.

 Actually Dresden was an industrial city with many factories producing war goods, a major rail hub, and strategically placed to impact the Russian advance into Germany.
 It was, by every measurement, a legitimate and unexceptional target for the bomber force.